Introduction

 - NOCs are generally more affordable.
 Its operations focus mainly on network health.
 That is, it does not include full-fledged security monitoring.

-The type of threats
+The Type of Threats

 - SOC teams can handle more complex security threats, including Advanced Persistent Threats (APTs).
 They have the tools and expertise to take care of planned and prolonged attacks.